airbus-cert/scrings/README.md

 Semantic scanner based on [`tree-sitter`](https://tree-sitter.github.io/tree-sitter/)

-`scrings` will find semantically valid script parts in  a flat file (like a memory dump).
+`scrings` is a strings utility that will output only semantically valid strings based on tree-sitter grammar.
+For each script language we made a list of semantic nodes discriminant enough to detect the target language.

 Python bindings are available in the `pyscrings` package.